ESS Topline Series

 - 3. Economic Crisis, Quality of Work and Social Integration

-- 4. Europeans' Understandings and Evaluations of Democracy
+- 4. Europeans' Understandings and Evaluations of Democracy (also available in Albanian and Lithuanian)

 - 5. Europeans' Personal and Social Wellbeing